adjust/webdev-assignment/EXERCISE.md

 - a list of products page.
 - a product detail page.
-- a global cart, shared across pages.
+- a global cart shared across pages.

 ## Frontend framework:
 We want to create this project using [NuxtJS](https://nuxtjs.org/) as our frontend framework.